Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Validation of Spike Timing Learning on Speech Datasets

-\textbf{Stage 1: Neuron and Sample Filtering for Spike Count Normalization (Whole $\rightarrow$ Part).} To eliminate rate-based information while preserving temporal structure, we aim to normalize the spike count for each neuron across all samples.
+To eliminate rate-based information while preserving temporal structure, we aim to normalize the spike count for each neuron across all samples.
 However, some neurons emit zero spikes in certain samples, making exact normalization infeasible.
+In this first stage, we therefore remove those neurons where the minimum spike count is too low.

 Let $X \in \{0,1\}^{M \times N \times T}$ denote the dataset with $M$ samples, $N$ neurons, and $T$ time steps, where $x_{m,i,t} = 1$ indicates a spike from neuron $i$ at time $t$ in sample $m$.
 For each neuron $i$, we compute its minimum spike count across samples: